DCC-EX/dcc-ex.github.io/docs/reference/software/diagnostic-d-ack-command.rst

 The CURRENT should be over 60mA for a successful ACK and the length should be 6000uS +-1000uS but because of Decoder variations from the standard DCC-EX has some extra pulse length margin.

+The two values of 1 after each other in the ``<R>`` command and in the ``<r>`` answer you can safely ignore.

 If you encounter problems with ACKs from the Decoder and you want help, the DCC-EX support will probably ask you to provide this kind of diagnostics.

-The two values of 1 after each other in the ``<R>`` command and in the ``<r>`` answer you can safely ignore.
+A very simple test to provide us a log is enter each of these two commands folowed by pressing "send" to enter the command:

+``<D ACK ON>``
+``<R>``

+This will turn ACK diagnostics ON and then try to read the appropriate CVs to check your loco address.

 Ack Limit
 ---------